 Instructions for applying for these different types of loans are provided online.

-Graduate Assistanships (GA) / Graduate Research Assistanships (GRA)
+Graduate Assistantships (GA) / Graduate Research Assistantships (GRA)

 International students who are required to submit English proficiency scores must achieve a minimum TOEFL of 100 (IELTS overall of 7.0 with no individual score below 6.0) in order to be considered for a GA position.
 GRAs and Fellows are not required to have a TOEFL higher than the minimum for their program, but note that awards do not cover EAP (English for Academic Purposes) coursework.
 Students who were waived out of providing test scores for the English language requirement in the application are eligible.
 Current GW students who have successfully completed EAP (English for Academic Purposes) in a prior term are also eligible.
 If you are offered a GA or GRA award and you are in the US on a visa, you must be on an appropriate visa (F-1) to accept the award.
 If you are not on an F-1 visa, please contact your visa sponsor, as GW will request written permission from your sponsor to serve.
 This may not be possible depending upon your visa type.